It’s Frugal Friday! The time when we take a few moments to focus on tips and hints for frugal living.

 - Watch for sales & deals on frozen produce: It’s pretty rare to find coupons for fresh produce, but we frequently see deals for frozen veggies and fruit.
 Frozen fruit and veggies have the same nutrition as fresh–they’re frozen soon after picking, so they retain their freshness.
 It’s nice to be able to fill in the gaps when fresh or organic are a little pricey.

-- Watch for coupons on organic and natural food: They’re fewer and farther between than coupons for Cocoa Puffs, but they exist.
+- Watch for coupons on organic and natural food: They’re fewer and farther between than coupons for processed food, but they do exist.
 If you find a few brands that you like, check their web sites, subscribe to their email newsletters, and “like” them on Facebook to keep up with the latest offers.

 - Print coupons and sign up for perks if you shop at organic/natural stores: Both Earth Fare and Whole Foods have printable coupons, and Earth Fare has a loyalty program that helps you earn points toward discounts on your groceries.
 Make sure to take full advantage of these options, and check our matchups (under the “More” tab at the top of the site) for Earth Fare, Whole Foods, and Trader Joe’s.